egberts/egberts.github.io-src/content/articles/bridge-systemd-HOWTO.md

 netdev Bridge interface
 ----------------

-First, create a virtual bridge interface.
-We tell systemd to create a device named br0 that functions as an ethernet bridge.
+First, create a virtual bridge interface that will tell systemd to create a device named `br0` to function as an ethernet bridge.

 `vim /etc/systemd/network/30-bridge-br0.netdev`
 and fill file with: